Dominskyi93/car_service/README.md

 # car_service
-This is a web application for a taxi service that provides information to users about all available cars and drivers.
+This is a web application for a car service that provides information to users about all available cars and drivers.

-Deployment
+# Deployment
 This project has been deployed on Heroku.
 You can find it here: https://service-taxi-java.herokuapp.com/

 # Features: